Choose the optimal VPN service

 Exclusions

-The workshop does not address device configurations or other low-level technical details.
+The webinar does not address device configurations or other low-level technical details.
 We can cover these details in a follow-up discussion during the on-site delivery or you could attend in-depth technology-specific webinars as they become available.

-About the author
+About the webinar